colugo/cautious-turtle/Deployment.md

-## Capability: Continuous Delivery
+## Capability: Deployment
-By automating the process of testing, packaging, deploying, configuring and releasing software, delivering new features to users is quick, simple and bullet-proof.
+Deployment is the process of testing, packaging, deploying, configuring and releasing software.

+Delivering new features to users should quick, simple and bullet-proof.

 ```
 "Releasing software is too often an art;